Pomeranian Husky: Dog Breed Profile and Information

 A common ground all pomskies share is that their facial looks are Husky-like while their physique is more Pomeranian.

-They all look like the miniature version of a wolf.
+They all look like miniature versions of a wolf.
 They also have a curved tail and a thick double coat in common.

 There are times they have one of each color.
 Like its ancestors, this dog breed undergoes slight shedding from their dense and soft, bi-layered coat.

-This coat can be smooth as silk (Husky) or soft and light (Pomeranian).
+This coat can be as smooth as silk (Husky) or soft and light (Pomeranian).

 Lifespan and temperament

-The Pomeranian Husky can live for up to 15 years, and they have a friendly temperament.
+The Pomeranian Husky can live up to 15 years and have a friendly temperament.
 They possess traits such as loyalty, confidence, liveliness, and playfulness.

-They are mainly bred to be human companions, and they mostly suit people willing to own a dog for the first time.
+They are mainly bred to be human companions and suit people willing to own a dog for the first time.

-The loyalty trait was gotten from their Pomeranian ancestor.
-They are also attention-seeking animals, and they are very likely to get much attention when they begin barking.
+The loyalty trait was obtained from their Pomeranian ancestor.
+They are also attention-seeking animals and will likely get much attention when they begin barking.

-It’s so audible that if you happen to reside in an environment where barking is considered a disturbance, getting a Pomsky isn’t advisable.
+It’s so audible that if you reside in an environment where barking is considered a disturbance, getting a Pomsky isn’t advisable.

-A Pomsky that has been trained well and used to the human company is very unlikely to show any indication of aggressive behavior.
+A Pomsky who has been trained well and is used to human company is unlikely to show any indication of aggressive behavior.

 Due to their size, they are more prone to feeling threatened in some situations than larger breeds.